Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/ini_access.md

 **Return value**

-The function retrurns key assigned to logical key
+The function returns key assigned to logical key

 ### `MEM_GetSecondaryKey`
 Returns a secondary key assigned to logical key.